 Dear Mr. Chairman/Madam Chairwoman:

-Pursuant to Joint Explanatory Statement notification requirement when using section 1244(a) authorities of the Fiscal Year 2023 National Defense Authorization Act for (FY23 NDAA), this letter provides notice of not more than 30 days after using a temporary authority provided for covered contracts related to Ukraine.
+This notification is provided pursuant to subsection 1244(a)(2) of the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 (NDAA 2023), Temporary authorizations related to Ukraine and other matters (Public Law 117-263)..

-Contract # (insert contract number) is awarded to Company ABC (insert vendor name and Cage Code).
-The contract period of performance is October 30, 2022 through October 30, 2023 (insert period of performance) for $12 million dollars (insert total contract value).
+The Department of the Army intends to award contract # (insert contract number) to Company ABC (insert vendor name and Cage Code).
+The contract period of performance is October 30, 2022 through October 30, 2023 (insert period of performance) for $12 million dollars (insert total contract value, inclusive of options).

 Pursuant to the authority at (insert applicable authority used:1244(a)(2) Other than Competitive Procedures; 1244(a)(3)Special Emergency Procurement Authority; 1244(a)(4) Undefinitized Contract Actions or 1244(a)(6) Waiver of Certified Cost and Pricing Data) of the FY23 NDAA, the Army Federal Acquisition Regulation Supplement (AFARS) Part (insert AFARS Part) and AFARS Appendix GG, the Army Contracting Command – (insert awarding contracting office) on behalf of Program Executive Office (insert the responsible PEO), awarded Contract # (insert contract number) to Company ABC (insert vendor name and Cage Code) to provide (insert brief description).
 The contract period of performance is October 30, 2022 through October 30, 2023 (insert period of performance) for $12 million dollars (insert total contract value).